Statement from the President and CEO

 Elizabeth Kolbert has been a staff writer at The New Yorker since 1999 and has written extensively on science and climate change to great acclaim.
 Her most recent book, The Sixth Extinction, won the 2015 Pulitzer Prize for general nonfiction.
 Kolbert is also known for her book Field Notes From a Catastrophe, based on her three-part series on global warming, “The Climate of Man,” which won the 2006 National Magazine Award for Public Interest and the AAAS Advancement of Science Journalism Award.
 She is also a recipient of a Heinz Award (for educating the public about environmental issues) and a Guggenheim Fellowship.

 Suzet McKinney is the CEO/Executive Director of the Illinois Medical District Commission.
 She is the former Deputy Commissioner of the Bureau of Public Health Preparedness and Emergency Response at the Chicago Department of Public Health, where she oversaw the emergency preparedness efforts for the department and coordinated those efforts within the larger spectrum of Chicago’s public safety activities.
-A sought-after expert in her field, McKinney also provides support to the US Department of Defense, Defense Threat Reduction Agency, to provide subject matter expertise in biological terrorism preparedness to international agencies.
-She is the author of the forthcoming text: Public Health Emergency Preparedness: Practical Solutions for the Real World, published by Jones & Bartlett Publishers (2018).
+A sought-after expert in her field, McKinney provided support to the US Department of Homeland Security, the US Defense Department, Defense Threat Reduction Agency, to provide subject matter expertise in biological terrorism preparedness to international agencies.
+She is the author of the new text: Public Health Emergency Preparedness: Practical Solutions for the Real World, published by Jones & Bartlett Publishers (2018).

 Susan Solomon is the Lee and Geraldine Martin Professor of Environmental Studies at the Massachusetts Institute of Technology and was the Founding Director of the MIT Environmental Solutions Initiative from 2014-2015.
-She is well known for pioneering work that explained why there is a hole in the Antarctic ozone layer and is the author of several influential scientific papers in climate science.
-Solomon received the 1999 US National Medal of Science, the nation’s highest scientific award, in 1999.
-She has also received the Grande Medaille of the French Academy of Sciences, the Blue Planet Prize in Japan, the BBVA Frontiers of Knowledge Award, and the Volvo Environment Prize.
+She is well-known for pioneering work that explained why there is a hole in the Antarctic ozone layer and is the author of several influential scientific papers in climate science.
+Solomon received the Crafoord Prize from the Swedish Academy of Sciences in 2018, the 1999 US National Medal of Science, the nation’s highest scientific award, in 1999, and has also received the Grande Medaille of the French Academy of Sciences, the Blue Planet Prize in Japan, the BBVA Frontiers of Knowledge Award, and the Volvo Environment Prize.
 She is a member of the US National Academy of Sciences, the French Academy of Sciences, and the Royal Society in the UK.
 She served as co-chair for the Intergovernmental Panel on Climate Change (IPCC) fourth climate science assessment report, released in 2007.
-Timemagazine named Solomon as one of the 100 most influential people in the world in 2008.
+Time magazine named Solomon as one of the 100 most influential people in the world in 2008.